What is scraped content?

 Set up Google Alerts

-Google Alerts is a free tool that allows you to monitor the web for specific keywords or phrases.
+Google Alerts is a free tool that allows you to monitor the web for specific keywords.

 Set up alerts for your website name, brand, or specific content to receive notifications when your content appears on other sites.